kalebo/gomousego/README.md

 This was written in Go with the awesome [robotgo](https://github.com/go-vgo/robotgo) library.

-Overall the code is reasonably ideomatic and uses the strategy pattern in it's design.
-Because of this it should be pretty easy to add new modes: just implement the `IStrategy` interface on your new struct and add the instatiation call in the switch statement in `main()`.
+Overall the code is reasonably idiomatic and uses the strategy pattern in it's design.
+Because of this it should be pretty easy to add new modes: just implement the `IStrategy` interface on your new struct and add the instantiation call in the switch statement in `main()`.

-## Contributers
+## Contributors
 Any pull requests are welcome.